ektrah/nsec/docs/install.md

 !!!
 Note
     This is a pre-release version of NSec.
-    There may be some (minor) breaking changes until the release.
+    Expect some (minor) breaking changes until the release.

 ## Supported Languages